Liquid Render Tag Syntax: with, for, Named Params (2026)

 </li>

-A real production example.
-On the Enea Studio build, the PDP renders one card per metal finish, and the gallery image swaps on click.
+Production example.
+On the Enea Studio PDP, the metal-swap component renders one card per finish.
+Gallery image swaps on click.
 The whole loop is one render call:

 <ul class="metal-swap" data-product-id="{{ product.id }}">